aalmada/SpanAndRefs/PITCHME.md

 Console.WriteLine(sum);
 ```

+@[2-3]

 NOTE:

-Imagine I now want to make enumeration reusable so that I can perform other calculations
+We want to make enumeration reusable so that I can perform other calculations

 +++